 4. USE OF SERVICES AND CONTENT

 4.1 Subscriptions.
-Unless otherwise provided in the applicable Order Form, (a) Services and Content are purchased as subscriptions, (b) subscriptions may be added during a subscription term at the same pricing as the underlying subscription pricing, prorated for the portion of that subscription term remaining at the time the subscriptions are added, and (c) any added subscriptions will terminate on the same date as the underlying subscriptions.
+Unless otherwise provided in the applicable executed Quote, (a) Services and Content are purchased as subscriptions, (b) subscriptions may be added during a subscription term at the same pricing as the underlying subscription pricing, prorated for the portion of that subscription term remaining at the time the subscriptions are added, and (c) any added subscriptions will terminate on the same date as the underlying subscriptions.

 4.3 Your Responsibilities.
 You will (a) be responsible for Users’ compliance with this Agreement, (b) be responsible for the accuracy, quality and legality of Your Data and the means by which You acquired Your Data, (c) use commercially reasonable efforts to prevent unauthorized access to or use of Services and Content, and notify Us promptly of any such unauthorized access or use, (d) use Services and Content only in accordance with the Documentation and applicable laws and government regulations, and (e) comply with terms of service of Non-Verb Applications with which You use Services or Content.

 4.4 Usage Restrictions.
-You will not (a) make any Service or Content available to, or use any Service or Content for the benefit of, anyone other than You or Users, (b) sell, resell, license, sublicense, distribute, rent or lease any Service or Content, or include any Service or Content in a service bureau or outsourcing offering, (c) use a Service to store or transmit infringing, libelous, or otherwise unlawful or tortious material, or to store or transmit material in violation of third-party privacy rights, (d) use a Service to store or transmit Malicious Code, (e) interfere with or disrupt the integrity or performance of any Service or third-party data contained therein, (f) attempt to gain unauthorized access to any Service or Content or its related systems or networks, (g) permit direct or indirect access to or use of any Service or Content in a way that circumvents a contractual usage limit, (h) copy a Service or any part, feature, function or user interface thereof, (i) copy Content except as permitted herein or in an Order Form or the Documentation, (j) frame or mirror any part of any Service or Content, other than framing on Your own intranets or otherwise for Your own internal business purposes or as permitted in the Documentation, (k) access any Service or Content in order to build a competitive product or service, or (l) reverse engineer any Service (to the extent such restriction is permitted by law).
+You will not (a) make any Service or Content available to, or use any Service or Content for the benefit of, anyone other than You or Users, (b) sell, resell, license, sublicense, distribute, rent or lease any Service or Content, or include any Service or Content in a service bureau or outsourcing offering, (c) use a Service to store or transmit infringing, libelous, or otherwise unlawful or tortious material, or to store or transmit material in violation of third-party privacy rights, (d) use a Service to store or transmit Malicious Code, (e) interfere with or disrupt the integrity or performance of any Service or third-party data contained therein, (f) attempt to gain unauthorized access to any Service or Content or its related systems or networks, (g) permit direct or indirect access to or use of any Service or Content in a way that circumvents a contractual usage limit, (h) copy a Service or any part, feature, function or user interface thereof, (i) copy Content except as permitted herein or in an executed Quote or the Documentation, (j) frame or mirror any part of any Service or Content, other than framing on Your own intranets or otherwise for Your own internal business purposes or as permitted in the Documentation, (k) access any Service or Content in order to build a competitive product or service, or (l) reverse engineer any Service (to the extent such restriction is permitted by law).

 4.6.
 Removal of Content and Non-Verb Applications.
 If We are required by a licensor to remove Content, or receive information that Content provided to You may violate applicable law or third-party rights, We may so notify You and in such event You will promptly remove such Content from Your systems.
 If We receive information that a Non-Verb Application hosted on a Service by You may violate Our policies or applicable law or third-party rights, We may so notify You and in such event You will promptly disable such Non-Verb Application or modify the Non-Verb Application to resolve the potential violation.
-If You do not take required action in accordance with the above, We may disable the applicable Content, Service and/or Non-Verb Application until the potential violation is resolved.
+If You do not take required action in accordance with the above, We may disable the applicable Content, Service and/or Non-Verb Application without notice until the potential violation is resolved.

 5. Non-Verb PROVIDERS

 5.1.
 Acquisition of Non-Verb Products and Services.
 We or third parties may make available third-party products or services, including, for example, Non-Verb Applications and implementation and other consulting services.
 Any acquisition by You of such Non-Verb products or services, and any exchange of data between You and any Non-Verb provider, is solely between You and the applicable Non-Verb provider.
-We do not warrant or support Non-Verb Applications or other Non-Verb products or services, whether or not they are designated by Us as “certified” or otherwise, except as specified in an Order Form.
+We do not warrant or support Non-Verb Applications or other Non-Verb products or services, whether or not they are designated by Us as “certified” or otherwise, except as specified in an executed Quote.

 5.2.
 Non-Verb Applications and Your Data.
 If You install or enable a Non-Verb Application for use with a Service, You grant Us permission to allow the provider of that Non-Verb Application to access Your Data as required for the interoperation of that Non-Verb Application with the Service.
 We are not responsible for any disclosure, modification or deletion of Your Data resulting from access by a Non-Verb Application.